Yan Diomande: Early career

-In October 2023, Diomande went on a trial at Scottish side Rangers, but ended up not signing a contract and returned to DME.
+In 2023, Diomande played with AS Frenzi in the United Premier Soccer League Premier Division, helping them win the league title.
+In October of that year, he went on a trial at Scottish side Rangers, but ended up not signing a contract and returned to the United States.

 Leganés

-On 27 November 2024, Diomande agreed to a deal with Spanish La Liga side CD Leganés, officially joining the club in January.
+On 27 November 2024, Diomande agreed to a deal with Spanish side Leganés, officially joining the club in January.
 Initially a member of the reserves in Tercera Federación, he made his first team – and top tier – debut on 29 March, coming on as a late substitute for Juan Cruz in a 3–2 away loss to Real Madrid.

-Diomande scored his first professional goal on 11 May 2025, netting his side's second in a 3–2 home win over RCD Espanyol.
+Diomande scored his first professional goal on 11 May 2025, netting his side's second in a 3–2 home win over Espanyol in La Liga.